Mobile-Only Banks vs Traditional Banks: Which is better for you?

 Adding money to your account without a physical location might be difficult.
 Depending on the bank, you may be able to mail deposits, wire transfers, or make deposits using your card.
 It appears straightforward enough, but if you prefer to deposit your check in person, internet banking may not be the ideal option.

 Online banks build their websites to make navigating as simple as possible for their clients, but if you're not used to virtual banking, it may take some time to acclimate.
-If your bank decides to change or revamp their website, you may find yourself starting again the next time you log in.
+If your bank decides to change or revamp its website, you may find yourself starting again the next time you log in.

 Online banking has some distinct advantages over traditional banking, but it all boils down to your level of familiarity with the process.
 If you know your way around a computer and don't mind not being able to visit your local branch, it's time to make the move.